-Here, \( \gamma \) represents the set of all possible joint distributions that can transport \( \mu \) to \( \nu \), and \( c(w, w') \) quantifies the cost of moving a feature vector \( w \) from \( \mu \) to a feature vector \( w' \) from \( \nu \).
-Given the complexity of directly solving this problem, we employ a differentiable Sinkhorn method~\cite{Sinkhorn, NearLinarSinkhorn} to approximate the solution efficiently.
-This method reduces the computational complexity to approximately quadratic time \( \mathcal{O}(n^2) \), making it feasible for use in mini-batch computations.
+Here, \( \gamma \) is the set of all possible joint distributions that can transport \( \mu \) to \( \nu \), and \( c(w, w') \) represents the cost based on cosine similarity between feature vectors.
+To handle the complexity of solving this problem directly, we employ a differentiable Sinkhorn method~\cite{Sinkhorn, NearLinarSinkhorn}, which approximates the solution efficiently and reduces the computational complexity to \( \mathcal{O}(n^2) \) for mini-batch computations.

 To further refine the OT distance, we reformulate the problem to find an optimal transport plan \( T \):